mna/specter/README.md

 This is very much to learn about virtual machines (this is my first attempt at a VM, so huge thanks to GenTiradentes for making a minimal one, easy to grasp).

-At the moment it runs all examples available in TinyVM's repository, but it [performs poorly compared to the original][bench].
+It runs all examples available in TinyVM's repository, at [roughly 30% slower than C][bench].
 Next step is to attempt some optimizations.

 ## License